yashvardhannanavati/Scape---Photo-Sharing-Web-Application/README.md

 # Scape---Photo-Sharing-Website

-The project uses Flask which is a micro web framework written in Python along with MySQL and Python to implement a photo sharing website.
+The project uses Flask on Python which is a micro web framework written in Python along with MySQL database to implement a photo sharing website.
 The functionalities are quite similar to Flickr!

 Description of use-cases: